 Despite the challenges, her team is committed to prioritizing and maintaining standards of excellence.
 “A lot of people have the idea that because we’re remote or rural, we don’t provide high-quality care.
 We know we provide excellent care, and we’re very proud of that.”

-Radiology Partners is the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow us on Twitter, LinkedIn, Instagram, YouTube and the RP blog.
+Radiology Partners is a leading physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow us on Twitter, LinkedIn, Instagram, YouTube and the RP blog.
 References to Radiology Partners, RadPartners and RP include its managed and owned medical practices that provide radiology services to patients throughout the United States.